-Four levels of academic achievement are recognized: Achievement Recognition 4.00 and above QPA Listed in program as having achieved academic excellence and lead the roll call procession.
+rour levels of academic demovement are recognized.
+Achievement Recognition 4.00 and above QPA Listed in program as having achieved academic excellence and lead the roll call procession.
+Possives modallion and high honor cord

 Receives medallion and high honor cord.

 3.75 and above QPA Designated as High Honors and receives a high honor cord.

 3.25-3.74 QPA Designated as Honors and receives an honor cord.